avarghesein/MyPyTalks/README.md

 4. Update your OpenAI key and other related details in .env file
 5. Run RunApp.sh
 6. Access MyPyTalks with http://localhost:2177
+7. You could also run MyPyTalks in Console only mode by starting the same in Console mode.
+Use the below command

+        ./RunApp.sh --mode console